A Beginner’s Guide to Machine Learning

 Every time a customer buys a product/service in your e-store, the data about this transaction will be sent to the model.
 The model will generate a recommendation based on which your transaction system will make a decision about approving, blocking it or marking for manual review.

 This process is called data scoring.

-Models working in the production environment are under instantaneous feedback loop with new chargebacks and are constantly retrained to be able to detect new emerging fraudulent patterns.
-Just like in real life, humans without learning stimulus degrade their intellectual capabilities, same goes for models.
+Models working in the production environment are under an instantaneous feedback loop with new chargebacks and are constantly retrained to be able to detect new emerging fraudulent patterns.
+Just like in real life, humans without learning stimuli degrade their intellectual capabilities, the same goes for models.

 As I mentioned, fraud attacks are getting more sophisticated, therefore one needs more data to successfully detect fraud.
 For instance, detailed device features (e.g. GPU capabilities, processing power, connection type, use of a virtual machine or a VPN connection) can bring a lot of new insights about the consumer and increase the accuracy of prediction.

 It is recommended to look for new sources of information or use one of the available anti-fraud systems, which gather even 3000 data points and analyse them in order to create more precise and detailed fraudsters’ profiles.

 I hope you have enjoyed this guide.
 If you would like to learn more about Machine Learning, I recommend the Visual intro to machine learning from R2D3, which will give you more insights into the topic.
 Also, check out the article from Harvard Business Review to learn what ML can and cannot do for your organization.